Hanga Roa: Other activities

 In addition to tourism, other businesses in Hanga Roa include fishing, farming and administration.
 Several Chilean government departments including the Chilean Navy maintain a presence on the island.

 The harbour has a shipping service to Valparaíso, Chile.
 In April 2018, the freighter Lago Icalma, parked in the port of Hanga Roa, was struck by a barge.
 A fuel tank was ruptured, leaking diesel fuel in the waters of the port.
 The surrounding beaches were also blackened by the spread of the black liquid.

 Infrastructure

 Transportation

-The island's only airport, Mataveri International Airport, is served by LATAM Airlines, Chile's national carrier, which offers direct 5-hour flights from Santiago and weekly flights from Papeete.
+The island's only airport, Mataveri International Airport, is served by LATAM Airlines, Chile's national carrier, which offers direct 5-hour flights from Santiago.
 It is the only commercial carrier that regularly serves the island.

 Health

-A new hospital was opened in 2013, replacing an older one donated in the 70s by the United States.
+A new hospital was opened in 2013, replacing an older one donated in the 1970s by the United States.
 The hospital has a capacity of 16 beds, and includes a delivery ward designed to also allow the practice of folk medicine.
 It is the only healthcare facility on the island.